“We can’t consume our way to a more sustainable world.” – Jennifer Nini –

 – Edward Everett Hale –

-As a Graphic Designer I believe we have a unique opportunity to use our problem solving skills to offer better ways to package and sell products and can use our design abilities to send smarter messages, creating change in how we consume and interact in this consumerist world.
+As a Graphic Designer I believe I have a unique opportunity to use my problem solving skills to offer better ways to package and sell products and can use my design abilities to send smarter messages, creating change in how we consume and interact in this consumerist world.

 So this is where I begin my journey as a Sustainable Graphic Designer.
-Follow me here on my blog and get my latest posts sent straight to your inbox.
+Follow me here for all my eco ramblings.